rice-glaciology/glaciology-book/sections/modeling/icepack-intro.md

 ## Overview

 icepack is a library for modeling the flow of glaciers and ice sheets.
 It is built on top of the [Firedrake](https://www.firedrakeproject.org/) finite element package, which gives us a variety of elements and function spaces to describe the numerics of our problem.
-A few features make icepack and firedrake well suited to learning and research:
+A few features make icepack and firedrake well suited to learning *and* research:

 - **Physics by composition.** You choose a flow model — an ice shelf, a grounded ice stream, or a hybrid — and icepack assembles the corresponding equations.
 The rheology (Glen's law) and the boundary conditions are inputs you control.
 - **The action principle.** Rather than discretizing the momentum equations directly, icepack derives the flow from minimizing an **action functional**.
-The velocity that a glacier takes is the one that minimizes a balance of viscous and gravitational energy.
+The velocity solution is the one that minimizes a balance of viscous and gravitational energy.
 This makes the formulation compact and the solvers robust.
-- **Inverse methods.** Because models are differentiable, icepack can *assimilate data* — for example, inferring the basal friction or ice fluidity that makes a modeled velocity field match satellite observations.
+- **Inverse methods.** Because models are differentiable, icepack can *assimilate data*, for example, using surface velocities to infer the basal friction or the fluidity of the ice shelf.

 ## Diagnostic and prognostic problems